 The tenth day of the Navaratri festival is known as Dussehra.
-It's widely devoted to honoring the defeat of the demon king Ravana by Lord Rama.
-Every year on Dussehra, colorful effigies of demon king Ravan are burned to mark the defeat of Ravan by Lord Rama.
-These Dussehra pictures show the fascinating different ways that Dussehra is celebrated all over India.Continue to 2 of 14 below.
+It's widely devoted to honoring the defeat of the demon king Ravan by Lord Ram.
+Every year on Dussehra, colorful effigies of demon king Ravan are burned to mark the defeat of Ravan by Lord Ram.
+However, the festival is also celebrated in fascinating different ways in different parts of India, as these Dussehra pictures show.

 Making of Ravan